Finch-API/finch-docs/docs/3-Quickstart.md

 &sandbox=true
 ```

+Note: In production, your application will either [redirect](./Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md) your user to or [embed](./Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md) Connect.

 ### Log in to the Finch Sandbox account

 Click on the Finch Sandbox employment system on the selector page and log in with the username `largeco` and password `letmein`.

+Note: In production, this is the final interaction your user has with Finch.
+All the following steps occur on your application's front and back-end.

 ### Exchange the authorization code for an access token

 After successfully logging in, your browser will be redirected to `https://example.com` with the query parameter `code`.
-Copy the `code`.
+Copy the `code` (in production, your application will copy the `code` and perform the remaining steps programmatically).

 To exchange the `code` for a token, you will first need to construct a basic authorization header for your application to use in the next request.
 Run the following commands from your terminal.
 Don't include the angle brackets when replacing with your `client_id` and `client_secret`.